Moritz and Bertha Datnowsky

 (Photo courtesy of Michael Frumkin)

-Moritz later moved to Berlin (he is listed in the 1932 Berlin Address Directory), where he died probably in 1927.
+Moritz later moved to Berlin (he is listed in the 1932 Berlin Address Directory), where he later died.

 Moritz and Abraham Datnowsky, Berlin 1920